Xargana/BlueLocker/README.md

 move the folder to c:\
 move the control panel shortcut to desktop

-The default password is "helo" and can be changed with changing these 3 codes in the Bluelocker.vbs file like this
+The default password is "DEFAULT" and can be changed with changing these 3 codes in the Bluelocker.vbs file like this

 -if password = ("your_password") then-